juno-fx/Helios/README.md

     apt-get install -y htop
 ```

-You can then push it to a private registry and use it in your Kasm compatible deployments.
+You can then push your custom image to a private registry and deploy it in Kasm-compatible environments.

+---

+### ✅ Benefits

+- 🚀 **Quick Start**: Leverage prebuilt, tested base images to speed up your container builds.
+- 🔄 **Consistency**: Builds start from a known, reliable foundation, reducing surprises.
+- 🔧 **Customizability**: Easily extend Helios images to fit your specific application or environment needs.
+- 📦 **Compatibility**: Seamlessly integrate with Kasm and other container orchestration platforms.

 ### Event Hooks